harvic3/nodetskeleton/README.md

 `application/result/BaseController.ts`,
 `src/infraestructure/middlewares`

-And then, continue with the `installation` step described at the end of this manual.
+And then, continue with the `installation` step described in this manual.

 ## Using with another web framework